Trev241/meowsic/SPEC.md

 - The result reports event count, stem strategy, and meow sample source.
 - The optional browser dashboard can call the same processing function.
 - The dashboard dependency is optional and core imports work without Gradio installed.
+- The dashboard can play back the rendered WAV in-browser.
+- Setup and verification scripts provision `.venv` and report the dependency versions/backends.
+- `yt-dlp` is upgraded to the latest available build by the setup script.
 - Heavyweight ML dependencies are not required for core import.
 - Generated audio and large artifacts are not committed.
 - The implementation behavior is consistent with `PLAN.md` and `AGENTS.md`.